-Beyond productivity, Scotland also aims to be one of the most innovative nations in the world.
-According to the OECD (2023), Scotland is ranked among the top 20% of European regions, particularly for its strong university-firm collaborations and innovation skills.
-Innovation capability is the most important determinant of firm performance (Mone et al., 1998) and FWAs can contribute to the Scottish innovation ecosystem as they are often recognised as key drivers of innovation within firms (Storey et al., 2002; Azeem and Kotey, 2023).
-These efforts align with Scotland's National Innovation Strategy 2023-2033, which highlights innovation as a tool for creating a fairer, more equal, wealthier, and greener country (Scottish Government, 2023b).
-Innovation is essential for the longterm competitiveness and growth of firms, particularly in industries reliant on technology, creativity, and knowledge-sharing (Henley and Song, 2020; Gkypali et al., 2021).
-Adopting FWAs may ease a firm's difficulty to attract and retain talent, reducing its costs for recruiting and training new staff, besides retaining valuable experience and knowledge that leaves the firm when staff leave.
+when staff leave.
 Having easier access to and retaining talent could also lead to more knowledge creation and innovation, since more human capital may accumulate when more people with flexible working contracts work on the same problem or project (two brains solving the same problem are better than one) or when motivation and staff morale (due to a better work-life balance) are higher.
-Recent studies suggest that FWAs can foster a more innovative environment by enhancing employee satisfaction, reducing burnout, and accommodating diverse working styles, which can lead to creative problem-solving and new idea generation (Coenen and Kok, 2014; Azeem and Kotey, 2023).
+Recent studies suggest that flexible working arrangements can foster a more innovative environment by enhancing employee satisfaction, reducing burnout, and accommodating diverse working styles, which can lead to creative problem-solving and new idea generation (Coenen and Kok, 2014; Azeem and Kotey, 2023).
 Additionally, flexible work can help firms attract and retain a more diverse workforce, which is known to enhance innovation by introducing a variety of perspectives and approaches to challenges (Storey et al., 2002).
-There is also research showing a strong positive relationship between flexible working and employees' perceptions of job quality, contrasting a view about flexibility as a characteristic of poorquality jobs (Kelliher and Anderson, 2008).
 However, the potential impacts of these arrangements on innovation have been empirically underexplored.
-Also, not all FWAs are the same, employers offering zero-hours contracts might be less concerned about increasing human capital and more about reducing labour costs in low-skilled jobs, while flexitime contracts might be designed to attract and retain high-skilled workers (Golden, 2012).
+Also, not all flexible working contracts are the same, employers offering zero-hours contracts might be less concerned about increasing human capital and more about reducing labour costs in low-skilled jobs, while flexitime contracts might be designed to attract and retain high-skilled workers (Golden, 2012).
+Distinguishing among the typologies of flexible working contracts therefore seems also important to understand their impact on productivity and firm's performance, but again evidence on this is scant.